Table of Contents

 What is a candlestick in forex trading?

-Candlesticks represent a type of price chart that displays the high, low, open, and closing prices of a security for a specific trading period.
+Candlesticks represent a type of price chart that displays a security’s high, low, open, and closing prices for a specific trading period.
 The Candlesticks Body represents the price range, open-to-close.
 The Wick or the shadow shows the highs and lows.

 After you have learned the line and bar charts, it is time to switch to the candlestick chart.
-It is quite similar to the bar chart.
-The vertical lines of the two charts show the trading period’s price points, while the structure of the candle uses various colors to reflect the market fluctuations of the span.
+It is pretty similar to the bar chart.
+The vertical lines of the two charts show the trading period’s price points, while the candle’s structure uses various colors to reflect the market fluctuations of the span.

 Going back to the 17th century, the Japanese started to use a scientific method for the trade-in rice known as technical analysis.
 It is fascinating that Japanese candlesticks are widely used even today.
 The data reflected from the candlestick involves low, high, close, and open values.